-- Educate your leadership on diversity and help them understand how to strategically implement, manage and evaluate the progress of any diversity programs.
+- Educate your leadership on diversity and help them understand how to strategically implement, manage and evaluate the progress of any diversity programmes.

 - Create a diverse leadership panel.
 It doesn’t have to be formal.
 This group can act as the voice of your working body.

 - Listen to your employees.
-Use a free survey template to gather their input and learn what’s most important.
 Actively listening provides an avenue for them to communicate how they feel and what would make their work environment more comfortable.